Battery balancing: Passive balancing

 In passive balancing, energy is drawn from the most charged cell and dissipated as heat, usually through resistors.

-Passive balancing equalizes the state of charge at some fixed point – usually either "top balanced", with all cells reaching 100% SOC at the same time; or "bottom balanced", with all cells reaching minimum SOC at the same time.
+Passive balancing equalizes the state of charge at some fixed point—usually either "top balanced", with all cells reaching 100% SOC at the same time; or "bottom balanced", with all cells reaching minimum SOC at the same time.
 This can be accomplished by bleeding energy from the cells with higher state of charge (e.g., a controlled short through a resistor or transistor), or shunting energy through a path in parallel with a cell during the charge cycle so that less of the (typically regulated constant) current is consumed by the cell.
 Passive balancing is inherently wasteful, with some of the pack's energy spent as heat for the sake of equalizing the state of charge between cells.
 The build-up of waste heat may also limit the rate at which balancing can occur.

 Active balancing

-In active balancing, energy is drawn from the most charged cell and transferred to the least charged cells, usually through capacitor-based, inductor-based or DC-DC converters.
+In active balancing, energy may be drawn from the most charged cell and transferred to the least charged cells, e.g., through capacitor-based, inductor-based, or DC-DC converters.

 Active balancing attempts to redistribute energy from cells at full charge to those with a lower state of charge.
 Energy can be bled from a cell at higher SOC by switching a reservoir capacitor in-circuit with the cell, then disconnecting the capacitor and reconnecting it to a cell with lower SOC, or through a DC-to-DC converter connected across the entire pack.
 Due to inefficiencies, some energy is still wasted as heat, but not to the same degree.
 Despite the obvious advantages, the additional cost and complexity of an active balancing topology can be substantial, and doesn't always make sense depending on the application.

-Another variant sometimes used on EAPC battery packs uses a multi pin connector with a resistor and diode in series on each node: as the drops are known the charger then applies either a suitable discharge current or charges the weak cells until they all read the same loaded terminal voltage.
+Another variant sometimes used on electric bicycle battery packs uses a multi pin connector with a resistor and diode in series on each node: as the drops are known the charger then applies either a suitable discharge current or charges the weak cells until they all read the same loaded terminal voltage.

 This has the advantage of reducing pack weight slightly and lowering parasitic draw, as well as permitting multi-point balancing.